Pentesting for SaaS SOC 2 Readiness - apviso [APVISO](/)Product

 SaaS teams preparing for SOC 2 usually start with policies, access controls, asset inventories, vendor review, and evidence collection.
 Those pieces matter, but they do not answer one of the most common customer questions: has the application itself been tested recently?
 Customers and auditors want to see whether the product team can find vulnerabilities, prioritize them, fix them, and prove that fixes worked.

 APVISO fits that gap as a recurring application security evidence source.
 It does not replace your auditor, your compliance platform, or your formal SOC 2 process.
-It gives your team a way to run authorized penetration testing on verified targets and produce structured evidence that supports the security controls you are already building.
+It gives your team a way to run approved penetration testing through self-hosted runners and produce structured evidence that supports the security controls you are already building.

 For early readiness, start with a Launch Review against your main staging or production-like application.
 For customer security reviews or audit preparation, use Full Pentest or Compliance Evidence so the report includes deeper authenticated coverage and stronger documentation.
 Treat the output as technical testing evidence, not a guarantee of SOC 2 certification or a promise that auditors will accept it.